evykassirer/notes/cs365/README.md

 Proof: by **diagonalization**

 - assume by contradiction that L is countable.
-So there is a mapping phi: N->L such that every l in L equals phi(n) for some n in N
+So there is a mapping Φ: N->L such that every l in L equals Φ(n) for some n in N
-- every l in L can e represented as a inifinite sqeuence s over {0,1} where the ith element of s indiciates whether the ith string over {a,b} (countable) is in L or not e.g. L = {b, aa, bb} = 01101000... (where our ordering was a, b, aa, ab, bb...)
+- every l in L can e represented as a infinite sqeuence s over {0,1} where the ith element of s indiciates whether the ith string over {a,b} (countable) is in L or not e.g. L = {b, aa, bb} = 01101000... (where our ordering was a, b, aa, ab, bb...)
-- if we assume that L is countable, then there's some phi mapping of N->L
+- if we assume that L is countable, then there's some Φ mapping of N->L
-- then phi can be written out as, e.g.
+- then Φ can be written out as, e.g.
- - n -> phi(n)
+ - n -> Φ(n)
  - 1 -> 00000..
  - 2 -> 10000..
  - 3 -> 111010011...
  - 4 -> 000111... (random)
  - ....
-- consider the language L* with corresponding sequence is obtained by flipping the ith coordinate of the sequence for phi(i)
+- consider the language L* with corresponding sequence is obtained by flipping the ith coordinate of the sequence for Φ(i)
-- by construction of phi, there must exist n* in N such that phi(n*) = L*
+- by construction of Φ, there must exist n* in N such that Φ(n*) = L*
 - Does L* include the n*-th string? if you say yes or no, you get a contradiction and this completes the proof